 Load Balancing Definition: Load balancing is the process of distributing network traffic across multiple servers.
 This ensures no single server bears too much demand.
 By spreading the work evenly, load balancing improves application responsiveness.
 It also increases availability of applications and websites for users.
 Modern applications cannot run without load balancers.
-Over time, software load balancers have added additional capabilities including security and application.
+Over time, load balancers have added additional capabilities including security and application acceleration

 About Load Balancers

 As an organization meets demand for its applications, the load balancer decides which servers can handle that traffic.
 This maintains a good user experience.

 Load balancers manage the flow of information between the server and an endpoint device (PC, laptop, tablet or smartphone).
 The server could be on-premises, in a data center or the public cloud.
 The server can also be physical or virtualized.
 The load balancer helps servers move data efficiently, optimizes the use of application delivery resources and prevents server overloads.
 Load balancers conduct continuous health checks on servers to ensure they can handle requests.
 If necessary, the load balancer removes unhealthy servers from the pool until they are restored.
 Some load balancers even trigger the creation of new virtualized application servers to cope with increased demand.

 Traditionally, load balancers consist of a hardware appliance.
 Yet they are increasingly becoming software-defined.
 This is why load balancers are an essential part of an organization’s digital strategy.